Jesse Hold On

 "Jesse Hold On" is a song by Irish girl group B*Witched.
 It was released on 4 October 1999 as the lead single from their second studio album Awake and Breathe (1999).
 The single reached number six on the Irish Singles Chart, and despite being the band's first single to miss the number-one spot on the UK Singles Chart, it was a commercial success, peaking at number four and receiving a Silver certification from the British Phonographic Industry for shipments of over 200,000.

 Music video

-The music video was filmed at Pacific Southwest Railway Museum in Campo, California and was directed by Andy Morahan.
+The western-themed music video was filmed at the Pacific Southwest Railway Museum in Campo, San Diego County, California, and was directed by Andy Morahan.